Monadical-SAS/redux-time/README.md

 // an animation sequence
 store.dispatch({type: 'ANIMATE', animations: [Become(...), Translate(...), Rotate(...)]})
 ```
-In practice, the double-nesting for sequences is seamless, because all functions which take and produce animations
+Functions which take and produce sequences
-operate on only their expected types, and throw helpful errors if you pass the wrong type.
+operate on only their expected types, and throw helpful errors if you pass a single object instead of a sequence.

 Typically, you wont create animations objects by hand, but rather use some of the provided animation functions.